 A few things to look out for: Make sure to get enough vitamin D (possibly supplementing with cod liver oil) and enough vitamin A by eating liver.
 Although our bodies can convert beta-carotene from plant foods into vitamin A, this process isn’t very efficient, so it’s a better idea to get your fat soluble vitamin A from animal foods like raw eggs, raw butter and grass-fed liver as these are easily assimilated and promote beautiful skin.
 While it could also be attributed to meditation and all-round healthy eating, my skin has been much clearer since I began eating nutrient dense liver a few times a week and getting more sun (personally, I don’t use sunscreen anymore unless I have to be outside for a really extended period of time).

 While a lot of people avoid dairy because it has been shown to contribute to acne, these studies are based on pasteurized milk, which, as discussed in the Rethink Dairy section, is an entirely different, processed product.
 According to the Weston A. Price Foundation website, “Skim milk could cause acne for several reasons, notably because it depletes vitamin A and also because, if it is pasteurized, the body mounts an immune response to it.
 Raw whole milk often clears up acne.”
 I eat plenty of dairy, and, as I said, my skin has never been better.
-But for clear skin, I would absolutely avoid pasteurized dairy.
+But for clear skin, I would absolutely avoid pasteurized dairy, except perhaps organic full-fat plain yogurt and grass-fed butter.

 In the Life Stylist “Great Sunshine Swindle” podcast, Nadine Artemis talks about the practice of sun gazing to help balance hormones, how the sun kills bacteria and therefore helps acne, as well as our skin’s need for vitamin D from the sun.
 It does make me wonder if shying away from the sun all those years worsened my acne, not to mention the clogging effect of sunscreens and the toxic effects of the chemicals found in most sunscreens brands.
 Nadine says our skin is better off dealing with the effects of sunburn (although, of course, she cautions you to be responsible in the sun and avoid burning) than dealing with the carcinogenic chemicals in sunscreen products.
 Sadly, one needs to avoid the sun if using harsh acne products that make the skin photosensitive and unable to harness the healing power of the sun.
 This side-effect is yet another reason to reconsider these harsh products.
 Here is another interesting article about sun safety and how research has shown that sunscreen use doesn’t reduce the risk of melanoma and that the resulting vitamin D deficiency caused by lack of sun exposure may make people more likely to get other form of cancer.